PS-1 Renault Nissan - Early Alert System for Dropout Risk in Girl Students

 - Supports API integrations with government and private logistics systems.

-- Provides an intuitive UI for logistics operators, vehicle drivers, and city planners.
+- Provides an intuitive UI for logistics operators, vehicle drivers, and

-- Tracks KPIs like carbon footprint reduction, cost per delivery, and fleet utilization.
+- Tracks KPIs like carbon footprint reduction, cost per delivery, and

 - Scalable to Tier 1 and Tier 2 cities with minimal customization.